One of the best ways to prevent back pain is to keep your back muscles strong. Follow these steps to help protect your back and prevent back pain:

 Back pain can feel like a dull, constant ache or a sudden, sharp pain.
 Back pain often gets better on its own.
 Find out when to call a doctor or nurse.

 Acute back pain is pain that lasts from a few days to a few weeks.
-It’s often caused by an accident, a fall, or lifting something too heavy.
+It’s often caused by an accident, a fall, or moving something that’s too heavy.
 Acute back pain usually gets better without any treatment.

 Who gets back pain?